shidcoin/shidcoin.github.io/index.md

 ### How was Shidded Coin created?

-Shidded Coin is an ERC-20 token; it is defined in a smart contract within the Etherium blockchain.
-Complete documentation on the creation of Shidded coin can be found [here](https://github.com/shidcoin/SHIDCOIN/blob/main/docs/shid_creation_steps.md).
+Shidded Coin is an ERC-20 token; it is defined in a smart contract within the Ethereum blockchain.
+Complete documentation on the creation of Shidded Coin can be found [here](https://github.com/shidcoin/SHIDCOIN/blob/main/docs/shid_creation_steps.md).
-[Open Zeppelin's ERC-20 token template](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) was used to generate the Etherium smart contract.
+[Open Zeppelin's ERC-20 token template](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) was used to generate the Ethereum smart contract.
 [Open Zeppelin](https://openzeppelin.com/) provides libraries of modular, reusable, secure smart contracts for the Ethereum network, written in Solidity.
 Please visit the [SHIDCOIN Github page](https://github.com/shidcoin/shidcoin) for further details.

 ---